Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 where

-This makes the problem formally equivalent to finding a partition function of a thermodynamical system with coordinates $\phi_i$ and energy function $-\mathcal{H}_k$.
-Since the number of the coordinates is precisely the number of instantons, it is convenient to refer to $\phi_i$ as to the position of the instantons.
+This makes the problem formally equivalent to finding a partition function of a thermodynamic system with coordinates $\phi_i$ and an energy function $\mathcal{H}_k$.
+Since the number of coordinates is precisely the number of instantons, it is convenient to refer to $\phi_i$ as the positions of the instantons.
 For example, when we say that we add or remove an instanton at $z\in\mathbb{C}$ we mean that we add or remove the instanton $i$ with $\phi_i=z$.
-These coordinates are not related in any sense to the physical location of the instantons on the space $\mathbb{C}^2$ where the gauge theory leaves, which is always the origin of $\mathbb{C}^2$.
+These coordinates are not related in any sense to the physical location of the instantons on the space $\mathbb{C}^2$ where the gauge theory lives, which is always the origin of $\mathbb{C}^2$.